pola-rs/polars-book/user_guide/src/howcani/combing_dataframes/joining.md

 You want to produce a `DataFrame` showing for each trade the most recent quote provided *before* the trade.
 You do this with `join_asof` (using the default `strategy = backward`).
 To avoid joining between trades on one stock with a quote on another you must specify an exact preliminary join on the stock column with `by="stock"`.

-If you wanted instead to find the first quote made *after* each trade you can specify `strategy = forward`.

 If you want to make sure that only quotes within a certain time range are joined to the trades you can specify the `tolerance` argument.
-In this case
+In this case we want to make sure that the last preceding quote is within 5 minutes of the trade.